shunwen/fluent-plugin-rename-key/README.md

 ## Overview

-Fluentd output plugin.
+Fluentd filter / output plugin.
 Renames keys matching the given regular expressions, assign new tags, and re-emits.
 This plugin resembles the implementation of [fluent-plugin-rewrite-tag-filter](https://github.com/y-ken/fluent-plugin-rewrite-tag-filter).

 This plugin is created to resolve the invalid record problem while converting to BSON document before inserting to MongoDB, see [Restrictions on Field Names](http://docs.mongodb.org/manual/reference/limits/#Restrictions on Field Names) and [MongoDB Document Types](http://docs.mongodb.org/meta-driver/latest/legacy/bson/#mongodb-document-types) for more information.